chriswendt/ietf/passport/draft-ietf-stir-passport.md

 ### Media Type Registry Contents Additions Requested

-This section registers the "application/passport" media type {{RFC2046}} in the "Media Types" registry in the manner described in {{RFC6838}}, which can be used to indicate that the content is a PASSporT defined JWT and JWS.
+This section registers the "application/passport" media type {{RFC2046}} in the "Media Types" registry in the manner described in {{RFC6838}}, which can be used to indicate that the content is a PASSporT defined JWT.

 * Type name: application
 * Subtype name: passport
 * Required parameters: n/a
 * Optional parameters: n/a
-* Encoding considerations: 8bit; application/passport values outside the US-ASCII range are encoded using percent encoding as described in Section 2.1 of {{RFC3986}} (some values may be the empty string), each separated from the next by a single period ('.') character.
+* Encoding considerations: 8bit; application/passport values are encoded as a series of base64url-encoded values (some of which may be the empty string) separated by period ('.') characters..
 * Security considerations: See the Security Considerations Section of {{RFC7515}}.
 * Interoperability considerations: n/a
 * Published specification: [RFCThis]